 Top sites to support GCSE study

-With all history GCSEs now requiring a study of the historic environment as part of a History GCSE, we've put together a list of our top sites to support GCSE study.
+To support your study of the historic environment as part of a History GCSE, we've put together a list of our top sites.
 With free access to all of these sites when booked in advance, dedicated GCSE resources, and downloadable hazard information to help with risk assessments, choosing a site and planning your visit is easy and stress free.

 1. Kenilworth Castle, Warwickshire